Quick jump to...

 Get More Norris & Parker

 Want more of Norris & Parker?
 You’re in luck – their full stand-up comedy special is available to watch on NextUp – a digital comedy club where you can stream instantly over 120 comedy specials from some of the exciting names in comedy.
-Oh, and there’s a 7 day free trial.
+Start watching free, no credit card needed.